matplotlib/matplotlib/doc/devel/contributing.rst

 (e.g. signature changes, behavior changes, removals) will only be conducted if the added benefit is worth the user effort for adapting.

-All API changes in Matplotlib have to be performed following the below deprecation process.
+API changes in Matplotlib have to be performed following the deprecation process below, except in very rare circumstances as deemed necessary by the development team.
 This ensures that users are notified before the change will take effect and thus prevents unexpected breaking of code.

 Rules
 ~~~~~